How do you create more ambitious goals?

 Connect with your soul and let it guide towards the right goal for you.
 And then be bold, unapologetic, and reach out for what you truly makes your heart sing!

-And remember the law of attraction is on your side, no matter how bold your dream, it will make it a zillion time easier to reach.
+And remember universal laws are on your side, no matter how bold your dream, there are ways to align yourself with these laws to make your dream a million times easier to reach.

 For example: if you don’t know how to manage money, suddenly becoming richer won’t help your money woes.